openstack/glance/doc/source/formats.rst

 Disk and Container Formats
 ==========================

-When adding an image to Glance, you are required to specify what the virtual machine image's *disk format* and *container format* are.
+When adding an image to Glance, you are may specify what the virtual machine image's *disk format* and *container format* are.

 This document explains exactly what these formats are.